 It’s really hard to innovate on an already solid product.
 How do you make a binder better?
 Some have done that, in ways that are very miniscule but are noticed by hardcore veteranrs.

-So we’re showing you our best trading card binders of 2021 in order to protector your rare Pokemon cards, Yu-Gi-Oh, MTG or even sports cards!
+So we’re showing you our best trading card binders of the year in order to protector your rare Pokemon cards, Yu-Gi-Oh, MTG or even sports cards!

 Number one on our best trading card binders list is by a company called VaultX.
 These premium eXo-Tec binders are made from an extra rigid padding that sounds the binder in a non-slip, water resistant material.